Break1ngBad/Jodio-Vibing-Opera-gx-mod-/README.md

 # Jodio-Vibing-Opera-gx-mod-
 A mod i developed today , took me days but yeah ,It's was annyoing at the start to mod first time , but yeah it's done at last .
-I am Gwynb13idd , my mail is this ,Gwynb13idd@proton.me,.
-Again Video was made by B-TAE his yt link -www.youtube.com/@certae5285 ,he is sick with the visuals like am stunned every time ,i see his animations ..
+I am Gwynb13idd , Gwynb13idd@proton.me,.
+Video was made by B-TAE his yt link -www.youtube.com/@certae5285 ,he is sick with the visuals like am stunned every time ,i see his animations ..

+# Jodio Vibin  – Opera GX Mod

+A custom Opera GX theme featuring animation by Btae and music from “Make It Rain” (The JOJOLands OP 1) by Nico Bellisario.

+## Features
+- Animated `.webm` wallpaper with dark and light modes
+- Custom GX UI sounds and keyboard feedback
+- Shader effects for enhanced visuals

+## Credits
+- Animation: Btae
+- Music: Nico Bellisario
+- Developer: Gwyeinb1idd  /Break1ngBad

+## License
+This mod is for personal and non-commercial use only.
+All visual and audio content belong to their original creators.
+No ownership is claimed over third-party assets.

+If you are a content owner and wish to have your work removed, please contact me.

+---

+Feel free to download, explore, and enjoy the mod.